 - 2 cups Fine bulgur

-- 750 grams Potato peeled and boiled
+- 750 grams Potatoes peeled and quartered

 - 2 tablespoon Lebanese 7 spice heaping.
 (All spice is a good substitute)